-1. The Dutch Work and Care Act [Wet Arbeid en Zorg, abbreviated to WAZO] stipulates in which situations and under what conditions the employee will be eligible for paid or unpaid special leave.
-Adaptations to the WAZO:
+- 1. The Dutch Work and Care Act [Wet Arbeid en Zorg, abbreviated to WAZO] stipulates in which situations and under what conditions the employee will be eligible for paid or unpaid special leave.

-a.
+Adaptations to the WAZO: - a.
 After the life partner or the person whose child the employee has acknowledged has given birth, the employee will be entitled to one time the number of weekly working hours on paid leave.
-This birth leave [geboorteverlof] must be taken within four weeks after the baby is born.
+This birth leave [geboorteverlof] must be taken within four weeks after the baby is born. - b.

-b.
 After the employee's partner has given birth, the employee can also take five weeks' additional childbirth leave [aanvullend geboorteverlof].
 During this leave, the employee will not be paid wage but receives an allowance from the UWV.
-The employee must take additional childbirth leave within six months after the child is born, but must first have taken 5 days' birth leave.

-c.
-As from 2 August 2022: During the first nine weeks of parental leave [ouderschapsverlof] the employee is entitled to an allowance from the UWV, on the condition that this leave is taken during the first year of the child's life.

-2. In deviation from the provisions in the WAZO, the employee is entitled to paid leave in the following situations:

-a. from the day of death to the day of the funeral/cremation in the event of the death of the employee's spouse/partner, live-in parents or parents-in-law and children, as well in the event of the death of non-live-in parents or parents-in-law for whom the employee acts as the authorised representative;

-b.
-One day or one shift on the day of the funeral or cremation of grandchildren, children related by marriage, parents and parents-in-law, brothers or sisters, grandparents, and brothers-in-law or sisters-in-law, if attended.

-c.
-One day or one shift, when the spouse/partner gives birth to a child, as well as the following working day;
+The employee must take additional childbirth leave within six months after the child is born, but must first have taken 5 days' birth leave. - c.
+During the first nine weeks of parental leave [ouderschapsverlof] the employee is entitled to an allowance from the UWV, on the condition that this leave is taken during the first year of the child's life.
+In cases of adoption or of fostering a child younger than 8 years of age, this leave is to be taken during the first year after the day of the actual adoption or fostering. - 2.
+In deviation from the provisions in the WAZO, the employee is entitled to paid leave in the following situations: - a. from the day of death to the day of the funeral/cremation in the event of the death of the employee's spouse/partner, live-in parents or parents-in-law and children, as well in the event of the death of non-live-in parents or parents-in-law for whom the employee acts as the authorised representative; - b.
+One day or one shift on the day of the funeral or cremation of grandchildren, children related by marriage, parents and parents-in-law, brothers or sisters, grandparents, and brothers-in-law or sisters-in-law, if attended. - c.
+One day or one shift, when the spouse/partner gives birth to a child, as well as the following working day; - d.

-d.
 When, through no fault of the employee, personal obligations imposed by law cannot be complied with during his spare time, for a reasonable period at the discretion of the employer, up to a maximum of one day.
-The regular wage payment will be continued after deduction of any payments that may be received from third parties;

-3. In deviation from and in lieu of the provisions of Articles 5:9 to 5:10 of the WAZO, at the employee's request, the employer will grant leave for palliative care (leave to support a dying, terminally ill patient) relating to the employee's spouse/partner, parent or child.
+The regular wage payment will be continued after deduction of any payments that may be received from third parties; - 3.
+In deviation from and in lieu of the provisions of Articles 5:9 to 5:10 of the WAZO, at the employee's request, the employer will grant leave for palliative care (leave to support a dying, terminally ill patient) relating to the employee's spouse/partner, parent or child.
 The employer will determine what the palliative leave will consist of in consultation with the employee.
 Leave days and other employment conditions may be used for this, and taking unpaid leave will also be possible.
 The employer and the employee will also make arrangements about communications, and any work that may still need to be carried out during the period of palliative leave.
 The provisions of this paragraph also apply to bereavement leave taken in order to deal with the loss of a partner, a parent, or a child in such a manner that the employee will be able to resume work.